-Another reason to consider this card is that the signup bonus of 80,000 Ultimate Rewards points is worth $1,000 in award travel.
-For non-travel rewards, the bonus points are worth $800.
+Another reason to consider this card is that the signup bonus of 100,000 Ultimate Rewards points is worth $1,250 in award travel after you spend $15,000 on purchases in the first 3 months from account opening.
 This is the most valuable Chase business credit card signup bonus.

 One unique card benefit is $600 cell phone protection.
-Pay your phone bill with the Ink Business Preferred℠ Credit Card and you can qualify for this free coverage.
+Pay your phone bill with the Ink Business Preferred® Credit Card and you can qualify for this free coverage.